determined-ai/determined/docs/interfaces/notebooks.rst

    set ``notebook_timeout`` :ref:`option in your master config <master-config-notebook-timeout>`.
 To enable it for a particular notebook, set ``idle_timeout`` option in the notebook config.

-After a Notebook is terminated, it is not possible to restore the files that are not stored in the persistent directories. **It is important to configure the cluster to mount persistent directories into the container and save files in the persistent directories in the container.** See :ref:`notebook-state` for more information.
+After a notebook is terminated, it is not possible to restore the files that are not stored in the persistent directories. **It is important to configure the cluster to mount persistent directories into the container and save files in the persistent directories in the container.** See :ref:`notebook-state` for more information.